melurke/Minesweeper/README.md

 # Minesweeper

-Bot that plays Minesweeper on https://minesweeperonline.com/ The game should be played with the compiler in the right half of the screen and the website on the left halgf.
+Bot that plays Minesweeper on https://minesweeperonline.com/ The game should be played with the compiler in the right half of the screen and the website on the left half.

-main.py -> Main program that plays the game
+expert.py / intermediate.py / beginner.py -> Main programs that play the game in the different difficulty levels of the site

 functions.py -> Function definitions for the main program